Patty Duke: 1950s–1990s

 Also in 1959, Duke appeared in a television adaptation of Meet Me in St. Louis as Tootie Smith, the role that had originated in the film version by Margaret O'Brien.
 Duke's first major starring role was Helen Keller (with Anne Bancroft as Anne Sullivan), in the Broadway play The Miracle Worker, which ran from October 1959 to July 1961.
 Duke originated the role of Keller on Broadway, although Patty McCormack actually originated the role in its earlier original presentation as a live television drama on Playhouse 90.
-During the run, Duke's name was elevated above the play's title on the theater's billboard, believed to be the first time this had been done for such a young star.
+During the run, her name was elevated above the play's title on the theater's billboard, believed to be the first time this had been done for such a young star.
 The play was subsequently made into a 1962 film for which Duke received the Academy Award for Best Supporting Actress.
 Before the film started shooting, the actress and activist Helen Keller briefly met.
-At 16, Duke was the youngest person at that time to have received an Academy Award in a competitive category.
+At age 16, Duke was the youngest person at that time to have received an Academy Award in a competitive category.
 Duke returned to television, this time starring with Laurence Olivier and George C. Scott in a television production of The Power and the Glory (1961).